 FRA notes that although inspections are not required on out-of-service railroad bridges, State law regarding responsibility for damage to outside parties that might be caused by the condition of the bridge is not affected.
-If a bridge not in service has been inspected within the 540-day period, the track owner may accept that inspection and begin railroad service, subject to any determination in that regard by a railroad bridge engineer.
-If a bridge not in service has not been inspected within the previous 540 days, an inspection must be performed and the inspection report reviewed by an RBE before railroad service may resume.
+If a bridge not in service has been inspected within the

+540-day period, the track owner may accept that inspection and begin railroad service, subject to any determination in that regard by a railroad bridge engineer.
+If a bridge not in service has not been inspected within the previous 540 days, an inspection equivalent to the "annual" inspection must be performed and the inspection report reviewed by an RBE before railroad service may resume.

 It is common practice for railroads to store surplus rail cars on unused tracks for an extended period of time.
 Where cars have been stored, access to inspect or otherwise evaluate the condition of the out-of-service bridges may not be practicable.
-In such a case, FRA will allow the track owner to remove the cars from the affected bridges; however, before any further rail equipment may move across the out-of-service bridges, they must be inspected and the reports reviewed by an RBE.
+In such a case, FRA will allow the track owner to remove the stored cars from the affected bridges as long as engines or locomotives do not traverse the out-of-service bridges.
+Before any further rail equipment may move across the out-of-service bridges, they must be inspected and the reports reviewed by an RBE.